 - Take a percentage of your earnings

 The first two are the most common practice.
-In our opinion avoid any distributor that wants to take a cut of your profits or who wants a percentage of the rights to your music.
+In our opinion avoid any music distribution service that wants to take a cut of your profits or who wants a percentage of the rights to your music.

 We at Spinnup are here to help you – and have the added bonus of a major label affiliation, which increases the chances of your music being heard by the team at Universal Music Group.
-And getting heard could lead you to getting signed, which over 60 Spinnup artists have been.
+You keep all of your Spinnup royalties and getting heard could lead you to getting signed, which over 100 Spinnup artists have been.